blaqHeartX/neera_mood/README.md

 # neera_mood

-Simple Computer Vision for Happy, Sad and Angry of a special pelsen.
+Simple Computer Vision for understanding the Happy, Sad and Angry moods of a special pelsen.